EnviroGroup Solar System FAQs

 When embarking on the search for a solar system, there are many considerations that will come to mind.
 We’ve put together this Solar System FAQ to help with your search and provide answers to common questions and concerns.

 Solar power: an introduction

-Power is generated from sunlight falling onto rooftop Solar Panels and is passed through an inverter that will match the voltage to your home and the local grid.
-The power is then consumed in the house by any appliances that are operating at the time, with any excess solar power sent to the grid.
+Electrical energy is generated from sunlight falling onto rooftop solar panels and is passed through an inverter that will match the voltage to your home and the local grid.
+The energy is then consumed in the house by any appliances that are operating at the time, with any excess solar power sent to the grid.
 If the solar generation does not meet all the needs of the home, the deficit of electricity is simply purchased from the electricity grid as normal.

 Solar panels are made of many silicon photovoltaic cells – which are the building blocks of solar energy production.

 What should I consider when buying a solar system?